 GADS Publications and Software

 GADS Services produces a Historical Availability Statistics (HAS) report.
-HAS provides annual performance information starting from 1982 through the most current year for the same groups of units in the traditional GAR reports.
-HAS includes annual, five-year, ten-year and multi-year interval reports for each of 63 generator unit groups.
+HAS provides annual performance information from 1982 through the most current year for the same groups of units in the traditional GAR reports.
+HAS includes annual, five-year, 10-year, and multi-year interval reports for each of 63 generator unit groups.
 GAR and HAS are combined into one self-expanding program.
-These Windows-based programs are free to all interested parties and can be downloaded from by clicking here
+These Windows-based programs are free to all interested parties and can be downloaded by clicking here.

-, a premier software product for analyzing power plant performance data. pc-GAR provides users access to millions of event records collected by GADS Services since 1982; it is used in 12 countries and is the model used by the WEC PGP Committee. pc-GAR is an information software package designed for personal computers.
+GADS offers pc-GAR, a premier software product for analyzing power plant performance data.
+This product provides users access to millions of event records collected by GADS Services since 1982.
+It is used in 12 countries and is the model used by the WEC PGP Committee.
+It is an information software package designed for personal computers.
 It is a user-friendly program that allows access to the thousands of GADS records.
 The program enables analysts to evaluate generator equipment performance on generating units, equipment groups, and major components.
 Users can access more than 2,000 cause codes collected from outage records and multi-years of performance and statistical information.
 Hundreds of utility analysts in more than a dozen countries use pc-GAR.

 GADS Continues to Help the Industry

-GADS Services has continued to improve the database by keeping tabs on the industry needs.
-For example, over the last several years, GADS has upgraded the pc-GAR by adding new combined cycle information for analyzing the individual gas turbines, the steam turbine or the entire block (the combination of GT and steam turbine).
-GADS Service is also adding wind turbine, the first renewable generating source, to GADS so that companies can benchmark WT equipment.
+GADS Services continues to improve the database by keeping tabs on the industry needs.
+For example, over the last several years, GADS upgraded the pc-GAR by adding new combined-cycle information for analyzing the individual gas turbines, the steam turbine, or the entire block (the combination of GT and steam turbine).
+GADS Service is also adding wind turbine, the first renewable generating source, to GADS so that companies can benchmark wind turbine equipment.